 Making the most of your strategy execution

 Understanding strategy execution is the first step in improving it for your organization.
-But the strategy execution process doesn't succeed by trying to do everything all at once.
+But successful strategy execution process doesn't occur by trying to do everything all at once.
 Some efforts produce greater results than others.

 Through our experience in strategy planning, alignment and activation, execution, and assessment and adaptation, we’ve distilled our best practices for strategy execution.
-These tips are a non-exhaustive, practical starting point for kickstarting your strategy execution journey.
+These tips are a non-exhaustive, practical starting point for kickstarting an effective strategy execution journey.

 - Team responsibilities